 Moonshine Ranch is nestled among several dramatic peaks in the southern Sangre de Cristo Mountains.
 Local landmarks Mount Maestas, Rough Mountain, and Silver Mountain (named by local miners mining silver and gold in the 1800s) flank the southern boundary of the property; Sheep and Little Sheep Mountains lie along the northern boundary, and the western boundary is more-or-less the top of La Veta Pass.

 The lower elevations of the ranch are comprised of irrigated and non-irrigated meadows traversed by cottonwood-lined creeks and rolling Gambel Oak/Ponderosa ridges and mesas.
-The higher portions of the ranch are dominated by a classic high-country ecosystem, with huge stands of mature aspen, fir and spruce and pastoral mountain meadows.
-The entire property is blessed with an abundance of water, including 3 seasonal creeks traversing miles across the ranch, and countless high mountain ponds, seeps, springs and bogs.
+The higher portions of the ranch are dominated by a classic high-country ecosystem, with stands of mature aspen, fir, and spruce, and pastoral mountain meadows.
+The entire property is blessed with an abundance of water, including 3 seasonal creeks traversing miles across the ranch, and countless high mountain ponds, seeps, springs, and bogs.

 - Average annual precipitation: 50.0 inches

 - Average January temperatures: High 45°, Low 10°